zachbellay/podscription/README.md

 - [ ] Set up a CI/CD pipeline using GitHub actions.
 - [ ] Create a way to add more than just one podcast at a time, ideally via the django admin site.
 - [ ] Remove non-worker stuff from webserver docker-compose (flower, redis)
-- [ ] Give Makefile ability to discern between docker-compose and docker compose (the dash)
 - [ ] Remove playwright from python + docker containers
 - [ ] Split out webserver docker compose from celery worker docker compose
 - [ ] Make it so that if you are entering info into a form the keyboard shortcuts don't work (i.e. spacebar doesn't pause podcast)
+- [ ] Fix date formatting, it looks like the formatDate is assuming that the PST timestamp is UTC and then subtracting more time?

 ### Parking Lot:
 - [-] have all references to base url come from a config file that comes from an env file